minprog/app-studio/info/10 Syllabus.md

 ## Design track

+*Only available in the February-March period.*

 The first part of this course is the design track, where we'll dive into understanding what good apps are, how we can discover good app concepts and how we can create apps that users are eager to use again and again.

-To complete this part of the course, you will need to attend weekly workshop sessions (*only available in the February-March period*), usually on Mondays at 15:00.
+To complete this part of the course, you will need to attend weekly workshop sessions, usually on Mondays at 15:00.
 Some of the work will be done in class and there is regular sharing of work by way of informal presentations.

 Topics by week are: